matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 **Why defining a specific m.social.pictures event ?**

 When sending events, we want to be sure that the other users will be be able to see our posts.
-Thus it might be problematic with image only social media if we send a post with only text and then want to display it in a images only social media or is not able to render a fraction of the post (like a post with text, video, image).
+Thus, it might be problematic with image only social media if we send a post with only text and then want to display it in a image only social media or is not able to render a fraction of the post (like a post with text, video, image).
-This becomes problematic when the user start making reference to previously sended post.
+This becomes problematic when the user start making reference to previously sent post.

-Defining separate types help making sure the app displaying them is able to support all the content of this specific event type.
+Defining separate types helps make sure the app displaying them is able to support all the content of this specific event type.

 See the later point for regular room message fallback.